• Menu

 Mochomos Lomas Mexico City

-Mochomos Lomas is renowned for its innovative take on Northern Mexican cuisine from the state of Sonora.
+Mochomos Lomas is renowned for its innovative take on Northern Mexican cuisine from Sonora.

-The restaurant’s speciality is its grilled meats, particularly the rib-eye steaks, which are cooked to tender, juicy perfection.
+The restaurant’s speciality is its grilled meats, particularly rib-eye steaks cooked to tender, juicy perfection.
 The menu also features a variety of seafood dishes and traditional Mexican dishes.

-The stylish interior with rustic accents, good hearty food offer, and vibrant atmosphere make Mochomos a popular spot for spending an afternoon or evening out.
+The stylish interior with rustic accents, hearty food, and vibrant atmosphere make Mochomos a popular spot for an afternoon or evening out.

 Location: Av.
 Paseo de las Palmas 781, Lomas de Chapultepec, Miguel Hidalgo, Mexico City